-- MRAC installs a club station at the Coast Guard Station at McKinley Beach. - MRAC sponsors the first ARRL Central Division Convention at the Milwaukee Republican Hotel, Friday thru Sunday, May 25 27 (April 21 22 was the preliminary planned date). - The MRAC membership committee headed up by E. G. Nickel, W9ETO reports 29 new members joined during the year. - The Radio Commission starts testing for "Amateur First Grade" licenses. - Radio station WSOE changes frequency again to 1120 Kc (267 meters) and changes its call letters to WISN. - The Allied Radio Corporation is formed in Chicago as the radio parts distribution division of Columbia Radio Corporation. - Paul V. and Joseph E. Galvin started Galvin Manufacturing Corporation in Chicago to produce battery eliminators to power portable battery powered radios on AC. - Commander Byrd Expedition is in progress to the South Pole.
+- MRAC installs a club station at the Coast Guard Station at McKinley Beach. - MRAC sponsors the first ARRL Central Division Convention, held at the Milwaukee Republican Hotel, Friday thru Sunday, May 25 - 27 (April 21 - 22 was the preliminary planned date). - The MRAC membership committee headed up by E. G. Nickel, W9ETO reports 29 new members joined during the year. - The Radio Commission starts testing for "Amateur First Grade" licenses. - Radio station WSOE changes frequency again to 1120 Kc (267 meters) and changes its call letters to WISN ("WISconsin News"). - The Allied Radio Corporation is formed in Chicago as the radio parts distribution division of Columbia Radio Corporation. - Paul V. and Joseph E. Galvin start Galvin Manufacturing Corporation in Chicago to produce battery eliminators to power portable battery powered radios on AC.
+This company will become Motorola in later years. - Commander Byrd Expedition is in progress to the South Pole.
 Byrd had amateur radio equipment along. - Walt Disney releases the first Mickey Mouse cartoon called "Plane Crazy" and also the first cartoon with sound.

-- MRAC buys code practice equipment to teach large classes. - Construction is started in Milwaukee on one of 25 airport projects across the country by new airplane manufacturer Curtis-Wright. - January The US Government issues new regulations for amateur radio covering frequency accuracy and distinct amateur bands with an ultimatum - meet the new regulations or surrender frequencies and privileges. - The Radio Corporation of America (RCA) acquires a controlling interest in the Victor Talking Machine Company. - Al Capone's infamous St. Valentines Day Massacre takes place. - The U.S. Stock Market crashes (for the first time). - The first public broadcast television transmission to the general public took place in Crystal Palace, London, England by the BBC using an electro-mechanical TV system.
+- MRAC buys code practice equipment to teach large classes. - Construction is started in Milwaukee on one of 25 airport projects across the country by new airplane manufacturer, Curtis-Wright. - January The US Government issues new regulations for amateur radio covering frequency accuracy and distinct amateur bands with an ultimatum meet the new regulations or surrender frequencies and privileges. - The Radio Corporation of America (RCA) acquires a controlling interest in the Victor Talking Machine Company. - Al Capone's infamous St. Valentines Day Massacre takes place in Chicago in a Lincoln Park garage. - The U.S. Stock Market crashes (for the first time). - The first public broadcast television transmission to the general public took place in Crystal Palace, London, England by the BBC using an electro-mechanical TV system.

 - MRAC continues with annual picnics and code & theory classes. - The Chicago Northwestern Railway asked for a list of club members who could be called if they had an emergency.
 Seven MRAC members volunteered. - Herb Wareing W9NY joins the Milwaukee Police Dept. as head of the department's radio section.
 At the time the department had radio receivers (no transmitters) in 16 squad cars. - ARRL Official Observer Stations were established to watch for Hams operating outside the bands. - July 6 The new airport constructed by the Curtis-Wright Corporation in Milwaukee is dedicated.
 It is initially known as Curtis-Wright Field (WC in airport code).
-In 1959 the airport will be renamed to Lawrence J. Timmerman Field. - Galvin Manufacturing Co. introduces the first automobile broadcast radio receiver with the brand name of "Motorola". - Galvin Manufacturing Co. also begins selling specialized car radios to Police departments (November). - Albert Einstein arrives in the U.S. from Germany. - The existence of the planetary body Pluto is confirmed.
+In 1959 the airport will be renamed to Lawrence J. Timmerman Field. - The General Electric Company is forced to sell its stake in RCA and NBC due to US government antitrust charges.
+Interesting considering that GE was asked to form RCA by the very same government some years earlier (and they then bought them back many years later). - Galvin Manufacturing Co. introduces the first automobile broadcast radio receiver with the brand name of "Motorola". - Galvin Manufacturing Co. also begins selling specialized car radios to Police departments nationwide (November). - Albert Einstein arrives in the U.S. from Germany. - The existence of the planetary body Pluto is confirmed.